jamalalikhani/Data_Science_Projects/README.md

 please contact me of any questions/comments via: jamal.alikhani@gmail.com

 ## TensorFlow Architecture for Neural Network (general perspective)

+1. First ordered list item
+2. Another item
+  * Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number
+  1. Ordered sub-list
+4. And another item.

+   You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+* Unordered list can use asterisks
+- Or minuses
++ Or pluses

 '''x = tf.placeholder(tf.float32, [None, feature_size])
  y_true = tf.placeholder(tf.float32, [None, class_size])'''